 However, in 2019 there was dengue fever of dandy fever in Hawaii, wherever the malady isn’t endemic.

 It’s believed Associate in Nursing infected person visited the massive Island and was bitten by mosquitoes there.
-The insects then transferred the malady to different people they bit, that created an outbreak.
+The insects then transferred the malady to different people they bit, which created an outbreak.